annabellelozano/PLC4355_EOYproject/README.md

 All errors must indicate the line number in the file.
 All error message must be descriptive as well indicating what happened precisely.
 Upon encountering an error, you must exit the program immediately after reporting the error and its location.
 You will be provided with some test cases to use to test your program.
 However, your implementation should work with other test cases.
 So, you are encouraged to generate your own test cases to make them work with your parser.
 Programs that pass the parser and the scanner should output the left-hand side of the rules that it followed.
 No need to worry about producing rules 5, 16, and 18 as they are more about the scanner than the parser.
 Make sure no spaces before or after the output are produced.
 You must produce the output as describe, see the below examples.
 Programs that have errors should produce the same output until they reach an error and then produce a statement indicating the error type and exit.

+An execuative decission was made to use 3 files to write the code
+  1. Main
+  2. Parse Tree
+  3. Tokens
+This decission was made to try and keep the code as clean, readable, less cluttered and easy to follow.

+Thank you!!

+Annabelle Lozano